 Would spend at most 30 minutes to make a meal

-Would like to have more variety in the foods they make
+Wants to have more variety in the foods they make

 Based on the interview findings, I aimed to design an app that would enable college students to easily find quick, budget-friendly, and healthy recipes to make.

-Although this design problem had a straight-forward solution, it was still useful to do interviews with other college students to figure out what features to include.
+Although this design problem had a straight-forward solution, it was still extremely useful to do interviews with other college students to figure out what features to include.
 I learned to set aside my assumptions based on my personal experience and frustrations, as doing user research is critical for building empathy and designing an effective solution that serves the needs of others.
 Through this project, I also tightened up my visual design by creating a cohesive visual style.

 Moving forward, I would like to continue testing the usability of the app and iterating on the design.
 Feel free to send me feedback or comments!